styfenschaer/rocket-fft/README.md

 Rocket-FFT makes extensive use of Numba's polymorphic dispatching to achieve both flexible function signatures similar to SciPy and NumPy, and low compilation times.
 Compilation takes only a few hundred milliseconds in most cases.
 Calls with default arguments follow a fast path and compile fastest.

 ## NumPy-like and SciPy-like interfaces
-NumPy and SciPy show subtle differences in how they convert types<sup>1</sup> and handle the `axes` argument in some functions<sup>2</sup>.
+NumPy and SciPy show a subtle difference in how they handle the `axes` argument in some functions<sup>1</sup>.
 Rocket-FFT implements both ways and lets its users choose between them.

 You can set the interface by using the `scipy_like` or `numpy_like` function from the `rocket_fft` namespace:
 ```python